Mejiabrayan/Inspire-App/README.md

 - [NextAuth](https://next-auth.js.org/)
 - [React-Query](https://react-query.tanstack.com/)

-Without their exceptional work, Breadit would not have been possible.
+Without their exceptional work, Inpsire would not have been possible.

 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to reach out to us at [mejiabrayan@protonmail.com](mailto:mejiabrayan@protonmail.com).

-Thank you for choosing Breadit!
+Thank you for choosing Inpsire!
 We hope you enjoy using it.